 While there are many contending wireless protocols, Z-Wave is one of the biggest and most reliable in the automation industry.
 Not only that, but it also has a very strict set of guidelines, so unlike ZigBee products, you don't need to wonder if a Z-Wave device will work properly with your hub.
 It just does.

-That being said, there is the rare outlier to this, so make sure you check your hub to see if it supports a device prior to purchasing.
+That being said, occasionally a device may not support your hub, so make sure you check your hub to see if it supports a device prior to purchasing.

 So, What Is Z-Wave?